2017-05-20

 Argument: I like dynamic typing.
 It gives me freedom.

 Rebuttal: Yes, freedom to shoot yourself in the foot.
-Also please note that there is no such thing as "dynamic" typing; this term is just a euphemism invented by scripting language afictionados to down-play the detrimental nature of this practice.
+Also please note that there is no such thing as "dynamic" typing; this term is just a euphemism invented by scripting language aficionados to down-play the detrimental nature of this practice.
 The proper term is weak typing.

 Argument: I do not need type safety.
 I am better off without it.